Tokyo Olympics Q&A: 6 months out and murmurs of cancellation

 Q: Will vaccinations be required?

 A: Not clear.
-Bach has urged all “participants”to be vaccinated.
+Bach has urged all “participants” to be vaccinated.
 But he’s said athletes will not be required to.
 But that was the IOC speaking.
 The Japanese government could override this with different rules for entry and requirements for quarantines.

 Q: I see the Australian Open is having problems.
 What can the IOC learn there?

-A: About 1,200 players, staff, media have arrived for next month’s Australian Open.
+A: About 1,200 players, staff and media have arrived for next month’s Australian Open.
 All participants were required to return negative COVID-19 tests before boarding flights for Australia.
 As of Tuesday, nine on those on the flights tested positive when landing in Australia.
 That has forced 72 players into a 14-day lockdown — since they were exposed on flights — as well as all other passengers on those flights.

-Now do the math.
 The Olympics and Paralympics will involve 15,400 athletes.
 And tens of thousands of staff, officials, judges, media and broadcasters.
 And dozen of venues.
-Athletes are sure to be affected, jeopardizing years of training and for most — their only shot at a medal.
+Athletes are sure to be affected, jeopardizing years of training and, for most, their only shot at a medal.

+Australian Open tournament director Craig Tiley said his experiences can teach Japan and the IOC how to deal with problems and setbacks.

+“I think there’s a lot to be learned from this experience for the Olympic Games,” Tiley said.
+“Every single day we become better at it because we’ve learned from what happened yesterday — the mistakes you make.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports